OfficeDev/office-js-docs-pr.pt-br/docs/reference/objectmodel/preview-requirement-set/office.context.mailbox.item.md

 Obtém um objeto que fornece métodos para gerenciar as categorias do item.

 > [!NOTE]
-> Não há suporte para esse membro no Outlook para iOS ou no Outlook para Android.
+> Não há suporte para esse membro no Outlook no iOS ou no Android.

 ##### <a name="type"></a>Tipo